HAHOOS/MelonAutoUpdater/README.md

 Assets from Third-party Libraries used as Source Code and/or bundled in Binary Form:
 - [db.json](https://github.com/jshttp/mime-db/blob/master/db.json) from [mime-db](https://github.com/jshttp/mime-db) is licensed under the MIT License.
 See [LICENSE](https://github.com/jshttp/mime-db/blob/master/LICENSE) for the full License.

+MelonAutoUpdater is not sponsored by, affiliated with or endorsed by Lava Gang